JPeterMugaas/efxc2/README.md

 # efxc2

-efxc2 is an enhanced version of fxc2 that compiles High-Level Shader Language (.HLSL) files into DirectX11 shaders fusing the d3dcompiler_47.dll [Application Programming Interface (API)](https://learn.microsoft.com/en-us/windows/win32/api/d3dcompiler/).
+efxc2 is an enhanced version of fxc2 that compiles High-Level Shader Language (.HLSL) files into DirectX11 shaders using the d3dcompiler_47.dll [Application Programming Interface (API)](https://learn.microsoft.com/en-us/windows/win32/api/d3dcompiler/).

 The original fxc2 program is described as "A wine-runnable version of Microsofts Shader Compiler fxc" and